 Do they leak?

 Leakage has not been an issue for me, but if you have heavy periods you may need to change more frequently.
 For heavy flows you could use a menstrual cup and liner/pad combo.
-I suggest having a range of pads from liners through to heavy to cover different flows.
+I suggest having a range of reusable menstrual pads from liners through to heavy to cover different flows.

 The pads generally have wings that fasten around the underwear to keep them in place.
 This reduces the risk of leakage and the pad sliding around.